Easy way to connect multiple databases in Laravel 6,7,8 and 9 controller, model and migration

 Step 1 – Create .env variables

-The best and easiest way to create a secondary database connection is to store the credentials in a .env file and use it from there.
+The most convenient and best way to make a secondary database is to add the credentials in your .env file as shown below.

 DB_CONNECTION=mysql